jchai002/choir-justice-supplies/fr/en/setting-up-your-prepaid-account.markdown

 ## Who can check the balance of the Prepaid Account?

 Anyone with access to the Ooma Office Manager portal can check the balance on the Prepaid Account.
-In addition, anytime an employee makes a call that will tap into the Prepaid Account's funds they will hear the remaining account balance before the call connects.
+In addition, any time an employee makes a call that will tap into the Prepaid Account's funds they will hear the remaining account balance before the call connects.

 ## How do I automatically refill my Prepaid Account balance when it runs low?